arbyste/jp-mining-note/docs/docs/setupeverythingelse.md

 ## [asbplayer](https://github.com/killergerbah/asbplayer)

-* To use asbplayer, add the card with Yomichan, and then update the created note with asbplayer.
+* To use asbplayer, add the card with Yomitan, and then update the created note with asbplayer.
     I recommend filling out the following fields as follows:

     ??? example "asbplayer Fields *(click here)*"